diazevedo/patients-table-js/README.md

 # patients-table-js
-This project was created with the objective of practice JS.
+This project was created with the objective of practising JS.
 It is simple, just for fun.